 One way to tackle the problem would be to adopt differential treatment of poorer countries in the determination of their drawing rights.
 Under existing arrangements quotas determine simultaneously countries' contributions to the Fund, voting rights and drawing rights.
-But this is not the best possible arrangement and the use of a single quota to serve three purposes was rightly criticised as "both illogical and unnecessary" (Mikesell 1994, p.
-37).
-Putting a large wedge between countries' contributions and voting rights by subjecting them to totally different rules may be problematic, but there is no reason why drawing rights should not be based on different quotas from contributions.35 After all non-reciprocity between rights and obligations for poorer countries has been an agreed principle in multilateral arrangements in other spheres of economic activity, notably trade, and such an approach would also be consistent with concessionality applied to lending to such countries by the Bretton Woods Institutions.
+But this is not the best possible arrangement and the use of a single quota to serve three purposes was rightly criticised as "both illogical and unnecessary" (Mikesell, 1994: 37).
+Putting a large wedge between countries' contributions and voting rights by subjecting them to totally different rules may be problematic, but there is no reason why drawing rights should not be based on different quotas from contributions.
+36 After all non-reciprocity between rights and obligations for poorer countries has been an agreed principle in multilateral arrangements in other spheres of economic activity, notably trade, and such an approach would also be consistent with concessionality applied to lending to such countries by the Bretton Woods Institutions.
 This may be arranged by setting different access limits to different groups of countries according to their vulnerability to external shocks and access to financial markets, which in effect implies that, under current arrangements, countries would have different quotas for their contributions and drawing rights.
-Such an approach would make even greater sense if, as proposed in section H, the IMF ceases to be funded by its members, relying instead on SDRs for the resources needed.
+Income shares can be taken as the basis for contributions while export earning volatility and access to private finance could be used as criteria for determining drawing limits.
+Such a needbased approach to access to IMF resources would make even greater sense if, as proposed in section H, the IMF ceases to be funded by its members, relying instead on SDRs for the resources needed.

-An overall expansion of Fund quotas, together with its redistribution in favour of developing countries, would increase unconditional access to the Fund through reserve tranche purchases.
+An overall expansion of Fund quotas, together with its redistribution in favour of developing countries, would increase unconditional access through reserve tranche purchases.
 However, automatic access would also be expanded beyond the reserve tranche for the poorer countries if quotas for drawings are differentiated from those for contributions.
 On the other hand, once the Fund stops dealing with development and poverty, structural conditionality should no longer be applied for access to upper credit tranches.
 Conditionality would then be restricted to fiscal, monetary and exchange rate policies - the Fund's core areas of competence.